Round Lake, Illinois

-Round Lake is a northern suburb in Lake County, Illinois, United States.
+Round Lake is a northern suburb of Chicago in Lake County, Illinois, United States.
 Per the 2020 census, the population was 18,721.

 History

 While the retreating Wisconsin glacier left an attractive environment for farmers who entered western Lake County after the Black Hawk War of 1832, the numerous lakes and wet prairies there prevented easy movement to agricultural markets.
 Farmers traded at stagecoach trail communities such as Hainesville, often exchanging dairy products and eggs for what they could not craft on the farm.

 In the 1890s, when officials of the Chicago, Milwaukee & St. Paul Railroad extended a branch line from their Milwaukee–Chicago main line at Libertyville Junction (later Rondout) to Janesville, Wisconsin, western Lake County farmers gained easy access to Chicago.

 Landowners near Hainesville such as Amarias M. White knew that a railroad station would increase property values.
 In a classic ploy, White offered the railroad free land in exchange for a station.
 He also drew up a town plat to show railroad officials that profitable traffic would come through his station site.
 White succeeded, and Round Lake, named after the nearby lake, not Hainesville, whose inhabitants failed to offer the railroad anything, became the area station on the "Milwaukee Road".

 White's promise came true in 1901 when the Armour Company decided to harvest ice from Round Lake for their refrigerator car operations.
 They erected a massive ice storage building holding over 100,000 tons for shipment in spring and summer months.